All Episodes

 They believe that oil is deadly.

-So Obama says, okay, I gotta, I gotta remain loyal to those people.
+So Obama says, okay, I got to remain loyal to those people.

-So no Keystone pipeline, No 20,000 new jobs, no expansion of our domestic oil supply, and reduction in price.
+So no Keystone pipeline, no 20,000 new jobs, no expansion of our domestic oil supply and reduction in price, no cheaper gasoline.

-If there was ever a man working against the will of the American people, it was ever a president who is working against the best interest of the United States of America.
+If there was ever a man working against the will of the American people, it was ever a president who is working against the best interests of the United States of America.

 I haven't seen one other than Barack Obama.